This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).

 His final residence before being hospitalised in 1939 was in lodgings at 10 Albion Road, Fallowfield, Manchester - a house which is still there and lived-in; our picture below is from March 2008.

-John Cassidy died in St Joseph's Hospital, Whalley Range, Manchester, on 19 July 1939, and was buried in the Roman Catholic part of Manchester's Southern Cemetery, in Section I, grave no. 800; the grave is still there.
+John Cassidy died in St Joseph's Hospital, Whalley Range, Manchester, on 19 July 1939, and was buried in the Roman Catholic part of Manchester's Southern Cemetery, in Section I, grave no. 800; the grave is still there and was refurbished in 2011.
 (See our feature John Cassidy's last days.)
 If anyone reading this knows the whereabouts of any of his business records or other documents we'd be pleased to hear from them, but the suspicion has to be that they fell victim to the World War II paper-recycling drive.

-In the twenty-first century, many of his works survive and are on public view, although few passers-by may give them, or other scupltures for that matter, any thought.
+In the twenty-first century, many of his works survive and some are on public view, although few passers-by give them, or other sculptures for that matter, any thought.
 Certainly few people know his name - a situation which we hope this website will go some small way to address.